 We are the first to step forward.

-Volunteers of America, Utah is a human services nonprofit organization with more than 150 paid staff who serve more than 10,000 people across the state each year through programs addressing homelessness, substance abuse, mental illness, and domestic violence.
-Thousands of volunteers and partners join with us to accomplish our mission to reach and uplift those in greatest need.
+Volunteers of America, Utah is a human services nonprofit organization with hundreds of paid staff who serve more than 10,000 people across the state each year through programs addressing homelessness, substance abuse, mental illness, and domestic violence.
+Thousands of volunteers and partners join with us to accomplish our mission to reach and lift those in greatest need.

 In 1986 the Utah affiliate was re-established as a locally operated 501(c)3 nonprofit.
 Our services began with opening the Salt Lake City detoxification center.
 Since 1989, Volunteers of America, Utah has continued to grow our services and programs.
 These services now include programs in areas such as homelessness, substance abuse, addiction, mental health, domestic violence, and other critical service gaps in our community.

 The name Volunteers of America was selected when the organization was originally founded in 1896.
 It signified that the organization was comprised of people voluntarily choosing to help others.
 In those days, a volunteer was anyone who was committed to a mission or cause.
 Since its earliest days, when Volunteers of America brought food, medicine and comfort to people not served by other charities, volunteering has been instrumental in every aspect of the organization's ministry of service.